Year 11 Visual Communication and Design Units 1 and 2

 There are no pre-requisites for this subject, however ideally, you should:

-- Be willing to have a go and show resilience when learning new skills.
+- be willing to have a go and show resilience when learning new skills

-- Have some experience with using digital design software.
+- have some experience with using digital design software

 What skills do you develop?